hatedabamboo/notes.hatedabamboo.me/docs/posts/servers-first-aid-kit.md

 ---
-layout:     post
-title:      "Server's first aid kit: a quick way to determine if your server is alive and well"
+authors:
+  - hatedabamboo
+date:
-date:       2023-12-24 19:27:00 +0200
+  created: 2023-12-24
-author:     Kirill Solovei
-permalink:  /servers-first-aid-kit
+slug: /servers-first-aid-kit
+tags:
+  - servers
+  - hardware
-tags:       servers hardware troubleshooting
+  - troubleshooting
 ---
+# Server's first aid kit: a quick way to determine if your server is alive and well
 There are a lot of posts in the internet regarding which program or tool does what in Linux systems.
 Usually it's a brief overview of the program's functionality, a few examples, and that's it.
 All from the objective point of